 In the Osaka Bay Area, you can find many awesome things to do.
 Including the popular Osaka Aquarium (Kaikykan).
 With 15 tanks filled with the most beautiful marine life, this aquarium is pretty impressive.
 The main attraction is the Pacific Rim Tank.
 This tank is nine meters deep!

 Day Trips from Osaka

 Osaka is located close to a few other cities that can act as a perfect day trip.
 Because it’s relatively cheap to stay in Osaka compared to nearby cities as Kyoto, getting a hotel in Osaka for a few days and making a few day trips is something that I’d highly recommend.
+You can check out this guide to 13 best day trips from Osaka.
 Here are a few cities to consider:

 Osaka to Nara Day Trip